 c.
 Of this same 25 percent sum, no more than 10 percent may be retained by the Division of Small Business for the payment of administrative costs.

 (3) a.
-Seventy-five percent of the funds remaining after the cost of collecting the tax has been deducted to a special fund to be administered by the Delaware Private Industry Council, Inc., to be awarded to appropriate subgrantees to provide for services to dislocated workers, to assist in school-to-work transition activities and to underwrite such other innovative training programs as the Council may approve, under regulations promulgated by the Council in coordination with the Department of Labor.
+Seventy-five percent of the funds remaining after the cost of collecting the tax has been deducted to a special fund to be administered by the Workforce Development Board (“Board”) to be awarded to appropriate subgrantees to provide for services to dislocated workers, to assist in school-to-work transition activities and to underwrite such other innovative training programs as the Board may approve, under regulations promulgated by the Board in coordination with the Department of Labor.

 b.
-Of this same 75 percent sum, no more than 11 percent may be retained by the administrative entity (Delaware Division of Employment and Training and Delaware Private Industry Council, Inc.) for the payment of administrative costs.
-Of the sum that remains, no more than 1/2 may be used for subgrants for school-to-work transition activities.
+Not more than 11% of the 75% sum under paragraph (b)(3)a. of this section may be retained by the administrative entity, the Division of Employment and Training and the Workforce Development Board, for the payment of administrative costs.
+Of the sum that remains, not more than 1/2 may be used for subgrants for school-to-work transition activities.

 (a) There is hereby established within the Division of Employment and Training a State Summer Youth Employment Program.
 Youths chosen for work under the Delaware State Summer Youth Employment Program shall not be less than 14 years of age nor more than 20 years of age (except that work leaders may be 21 years of age) and shall be required to provide evidence of same before becoming eligible.
 All youths participating in the State-assisted program shall be required to present a letter from their parents or guardian indicating their consent to work.
 The letter shall also release the State and the sponsoring agency from any liability for assignments in the low-risk jobs that will be available.